benhuson/wp-subtitle/readme.txt

 == Changelog ==

+= 2.1 =
+* Ready for translation - .pot file added.
+* Only include admin functionality when needed.
+* Added deprecated function warnings if WP_DEBUG enabled.
+* Fix static method warnings.

 = 2.0.1 =
 * Use `<?php` instead of just `<?`.
 * Break out some of the code into separate functions.

 = 2.0 =
 * Added custom post type support - use add_post_type_support( '{post_type}', 'wps_subtitle' ).